rodrigobock/rodrigobock/README.md

-# Hi, I'm Rodrigo Cabral! 👋
+# Hi, I'm Rodrigo Bock! 👋

 ### 🚀 About Me
 I'm a **Fullstack Developer** focused on the **Java** ecosystem.
 My passion lies in turning complex logic into efficient, scalable applications.
 Currently, I am looking to deepen my knowledge in microservices architecture and database performance.